 Body measurements consist of height, weight, hand span (measured from tip of thumb to tip of pinky), arm length (measured from shoulder blade to tip of middle finger), and body portrait (players are photographed from the front wearing shorts only).

 Three Cone Drill (Also known as "L" drill): By far the most complicated drill; proper execution and technique are the keys to a good time.
 The drill must be practiced or you are doomed to be slow.
 At the signal from the tester the athlete sprints forward 5 yards and touches the line, turns around and sprints back 5 yards and touches the line, forward 5 yards and then turns right and runs 5 yards making a figure 8 around a cone and then sprints through the finish.
 The drill is done in both directions.
+A rolling start is not allowed.
+Two attempts are usually given.

 40-yard Dash: The 40 remains the highlight of the combine regardless of position and is a measure of straight ahead speed.
 Proper technique, from a clean, efficient and powerful start, to rapid acceleration, to maximum velocity are all critical to all out speed.
-Each phase must be perfected to obtain optimal results, and as every phase is mastered, there exist opportunities to lower one’s time.
+Each phase must be perfected to obtain optimal results, and as every phase is mastered, there exist opportunities to lower one's time.
 A disaster here cannot be salvaged by success in the other events.
+Two or three attempts are given.
+No rolling start is allowed.
+Timing starts at the first movement of the athlete.

-Standing Long Jump or Broad Jump: At the signal from the tester and from a stationary position, the athlete jumps forward as far as possible while landing on both feet.
-A good measure of an athlete’s “explosive power.”
+Standing Long Jump or Broad Jump: At the signal from the tester, the athlete jumps forward as far as possible while landing on both feet.
+Both feet must be behind the start line before jumping and the jump must start from a stationary position.
+Two attempts are usually given.
+This test is a good measure of an athlete's "explosive power."
 Here again, technique reigns supreme.

 Vertical Jump: The vertical jump is a measure of lower body strength and power.
 The test is conducted using the Vertec measuring device.
-The jump is a coordinated skill involving a rapid exchange between eccentric and concentric actions culminating with an accurate “touch” for maximum height.
+The jump is a coordinated skill involving a rapid exchange between eccentric and concentric actions culminating with an accurate "touch" for maximum height.
 Proper foot and arm placement and timing body decent are the keys to a good jump.
 This event is commonly under-trained, but is one where proper technique and practice can really make a difference.
 At the signal from the tester and from a stationary position, the athlete jumps as high as possible and touches (with one hand) the highest vane possible on the Vertec vertical jump-testing device.
 In order to prepare for the jump, the athlete may bend at the knees and swing the arms.
 The athlete cannot take any steps prior to the jump.
+Two attempts are usually given.

 Quarterback

 QB's perform a series of 3, 5 and 7 step drops while throwing to stationary receivers.
-QB’s throw to to TE’s, RB’s and WR's during the 1-on-1 coverage drills.
+QBs throw to to TEs, RBs and WR's during the 1-on-1 coverage drills.

 Runningback